hpi-bp1819-naumann/shift-detector/docs/source/precalculations/text_metadata.rst

         output: 'Basic Latin'

 NumWordsMetadata
     Returns the total number of words in the text.
-A word is surrounded bz spaces or punctuation.
+A word is surrounded by spaces or punctuation.
     Hyphens count as word delimiters, apostrophes do not count as delimiters.

 DistinctWordsRatioMetadata